I think we have a problem. When are you back?

 I read the text I just received.
 Concerning but I know the sender well enough to know if she was in immediate danger she would have been more specific.
 And I suspect I already know what has her rattled.
 I type out a quick response and we make plans to meet two days from now, Monday night, when I return to Chicago.

 Setting that aside, I have other things that require my immediate attention, I slip my phone back in my pocket and return my attention to the surveillance equipment in front of me.

 “Boss, no movement in two days.
 What are we doing here?”
-Nathan Erickson, this assignment’s lead, asks me, his voice whispering through my ear piece.
+Kurt Erickson, this assignment’s lead, asks me, his voice whispering through my ear piece.

 I understand his frustration.
 He’s a field operative, he’s used to taking action, providing protection.
 He’s not like me.
 Research, information gathering, intelligence, observation.
 Spending so much time behind computers has made me incredibly methodical and patient.
 I know if I wait long enough my enemies, the men and women I target, will make a mistake.
 They’ll break a pattern, forget to delete some footprint, miss dotting that ‘I’ and as long as I do my job I will find them.